ceph/ceph/doc/dev/crimson/crimson.rst

 ``--memstore``
     use the alienized MemStore as the object store backend.

+``--seastore``
+    use the SeaStore as object store backend.

+``--seastore-devs``
+    specify the block device used by SeaStore.

+``--seastore-secondary-devs``
+    Optional.
+SeaStore supports multiple devices.
+Enable this feature by passing the block device to this option.

+``--seastore-secondary-devs-type``
+    Optional.
+Specify device type of secondary devices.
+When the secondary device is slower than main device passed to ``--seastore-devs``, the cold data in faster device will be evicted to the slower devices over time.
+    Valid args include: HDD, SSD(default), ZNS and RANDOM_BLOCK_SSD.
+    Note secondary devices should not be faster than the main device.

 So, a typical command to start a single-crimson-node cluster is::

   $  MGR=1 MON=1 OSD=1 MDS=0 RGW=0 ../src/vstart.sh -n -x \